 Picture yourself as the end user.
 You would already be flooded with marketing emails that are centered around the Christmas season or the New Year.
-Research and find out about relevant but lesser-known holidays towards the year end.
+Research and find out about relevant but lesser-known holidays towards the year-end.
 All you need to do is add some creativity to make the most of the holiday season.
 You can also plan a donation drive prior to Christmas or offer a percentage of your sales to a reputed NGO.
 This holds a lot of value in your marketing message and also displays a socially-conscious side of your company.

 Don’t Forget the Follow-Ups

-So you have an awesome content strategy with design for your marketing newsletter.
+So you have an awesome content strategy with a design for your marketing newsletter.
 But, have you gone a step ahead to plan what you need to do next?
 Don’t wait for the holiday season.
 Once you know how many users have shown interest in your emails, have a follow-up plan ready to close the deal.

 Don’t Cross the Line

 You must not let the sparkling wine and fine dining around the holiday season affect your marketing campaign!
 Simply put – don’t be enthusiastic and send an overdose of marketing emails to users.
 It’s easy to whip up some recycled ideas and bombard users with holiday emails.
-What makes it tough is to stare at the growing unsubscribe list that shows one thing – users did not really like your flavour for the holiday season.
+What makes it tough is to stare at the growing unsubscribe list that shows one thing – users did not really like your flavor for the holiday season.